mvolkmann/blog/src/lua.md

 but beware of cases where are the table passed in contains false values because those will not be used if you simply check with the or operator.

 this video suggest multiple ways to handle this: https://youtu.be/IQf82d3cr20

-function foo(p1, p2) is just syntactic sugar for foo = function (p1, p2)

-did you say that the table.sort function sorts a table in place?

 In the table section, describe copying tables like the following.
 Is there a way to make a deep copy?
 Maybe something recursive?